stakater/ProxyInjector/README.md

     | resources     | list of resources to proxy uri, methods, roles          |
     | client-id     | client id used to authenticate to the oauth service     |
     | client-secret | client secret used to authenticate to the oauth service |

+The rest of the available options can be found at the [Keycloak Gatekeeper documentation](https://github.com/keycloak/keycloak-gatekeeper#keycloak-proxy)

 ## Help